BashEdThomps/dream-engine/README.md

 # Dream
-Dream is a 3D Multimedia/Game Engine.
+Dream is a 3D Multimedia and Game Engine.

+## Key Features
 * Platform Independant
 * Written in C++
+* OpenGL Graphics
+* OpenAL Audio
 * Scriptable in Lua
-* Written with SDL2/OpenGL
-* Uses Bullet Physics/Collision Libraries
+* Uses Bullet Physics & Collision Libraries
-* Web-based Project Editor
+* Included Project Editor Written in Qt

+## Architecture
-The proceeding sections give an architectural overview of the Dream engine.
+The next sections give an architectural overview of the Dream engine.

-## Project
+### Project
 Projects are the highest level of object in Dream.
 Projects are composed of a .json project definition file and an accompanying assets directory.

-## Scenes
+### Scenes
 A Project contains one or more Scenes that are to be displayed.
+A Scene is composed of one or more SceneObjects.

+### SceneObjects
-A Scene is composed of a SceneObjects that have parent-child relationships and are arranged into a scene graph data structure.
-Each SceneObject is assigned zero or more AssetDefinitions to instanciate at runtime.
+SceneObjects are used to construct a 'Scenegraph' data tree that describes the relationship of objects in the Scene.
+SceneObjects are assigned parent-child relationships from which they inherit their transformation.
+Each SceneObject is assigned zero or more Assets to instanciate at runtime.

-## AssetDefinition & AssetInstance
+### Assets
-A Project also contains AssetDefinition objects.
-An AssetDefinition describes something that can be assigned to a SceneObejct and placed in a Scene at runtime.
-AssetDefinitions define an asset's properties and are defined once and used multiple times to create AssetInstances.
+A Project also contains Asset objects.
+An Asset describes something that can be assigned to a SceneObejct and placed in a Scene at runtime.
+AssetDefinitions are used to define an Asset's properties once and used multiple times to create Asset instances.
+AssetDefinitions are defined at the Project level so that they can be shared by many Scenes and SceneObjects.
-AssetInstances are inflated from AssetDefinition which can be thought of a blueprint.
-Instances are then assigned to a SceneObject within the Scene.
 There are several types of AssetInstance available.

 * Animation
 * Audio
+* Font
-* Lights
+* Light
-* Models
+* Model
-* Physics Objects
+* Physics Object
-* Scripts
-* Shaders
+* Script
-* Sprites
+* Shader
-* Fonts
+* Sprite

 # DreamTool

-DreamTool is the Project editor for Dream.
-It's a web application that is designed to be 100% independent from the DreamEngine.
-Projects that are created with the tool are stored by default in ~/.dreamtool/proj-uuid/.
-DreamTool is...
+DreamTool is the real-time project editor for Dream.
+It is cross-platrofm, written in Qt.

-* Web Based
-* Hosted Locally or SaaSy
-* Implemented with NodeJS, Koa and AngularUI Bootstrap
-* As well as loads of Angular Plug-Ins (with thanks to their respective devs :)